xandral/local-runtime-autofixer/README.md

 `LocalIncidentResponder` is a Python library that provides automatic runtime error detection, diagnosis, and correction for functions.
 It leverages Large Language Models (LLMs) to generate corrective patches and validate them before execution.

+**Note:** This library is intended for local testing purposes only and should not be used in production environments due to potential security risks.

 ---

 ## Key Features